voiceflow/runtime-client-js/README.md

 #### Getters

 Voiceflow projects have variables that are modified as the app is executing.
-You can access the variable state at the particular point in time associated with a `Context` instance, through `context.variables`.
+You can access the variable state at a particular point in time through `context.variables`.
+Recall that a `Context` is a snapshot of app state, so the values of `.variables` between different `Context`s will be different.

 - `.get(variableName)` - Used to retrieve a single variable value
 - `.getAll()` - Returns an object containing all variables